Azure/ARO-HCP/tooling/azure-automation/resources-cleanup/README.md

 | project TimeGenerated, RunbookName_s, ResultType, _ResourceId, JobId_g
 ```

-In the current alert rule configuration, this query is run every day and we check the agreggation of the past day: each day, that query will be run for the logs of the last 24h and if there is any Job failure in the automation account, it will generate an alert.
+In the current alert rule configuration, this query is run every day and we check the aggregation of the past day: each day, that query will be run for the logs of the last 24h and if there is any Job failure in the automation account, it will generate an alert.

 ##### Diagnostic settings for the clean-up resources
 Inside the Azure Automation Account, in the _Monitoring_ section, we have the _Diagnostic settings_, that are used to configure streaming export of platform logs and metrics for a resource.
 In our case, we have configured a new Diagnostic setting named _hcp-cleanup-diagnostic_ with a configuration to export the logs from the Jobs to be able to query those logs using the custom query (explained above).
 It basically defines that the _JobLogs_ should be _Send to Log Analytics workspace_, to the development subscription ARO-HCP, to a Default Workspace.